rishikaa1/feynn-labs/Project 1: AI Product Prototyping for Small Businesses/README.md

 ### License

-This project is licensed under the Apache License Version 2.0 - see the [Apache License Version 2.0)](../LICENSE) file for details.
+This project is licensed under the Apache License Version 2.0 - see the [Apache License Version 2.0)](../LICENSE).